-Written by Brontë Taylor
+By Brontë Taylor

 Wanderlust can be a very expensive addiction.
 Especially if you’re a student!
-But if you’re anything like me, travelling is a must.
+But if you’re anything like me, traveling is a must.
 I have a few tips and tricks to keep the price down on your next adventure.
 As a frequent traveler, I have learnt the best ways to pick up cheap deals and enable you to keep checking off your Travel Bucket List.

 The first and most important tip to put into practice before you even begin searching for your next destination: put your browser on Private browsing or Incognito.
 Sites save cookies on your computer, this allows them to know what you have searched previously, meaning that you might not get the best deal if you go back to the site.
 Private browsing stops websites from doing this.

 Okay next, save yourself time and go straight to websites that compare flight prices and show you everything you need to know to book a flight.
 My go to websites are: